edopelawi/CascadingTableDelegate/README.md

 - Use the sample page in README.md.
 - Publish to GitHub.
 - Publish to Cocoapods.
-- Add Carthage in installation section.
 - Update to Swift 3 and check for new delegate / datasource methods in iOS 10.
-- (Later) Create easier abstraction that allows easier and clearer use for this lib.
-Something like [Shoyu-esque](https://github.com/yukiasai/Shoyu).

 ## Example